willwatson27/ez_calendar/README.md

 Repo.month_calendar(query, {2016, 11})
 ```

-Month, week and day calendars exist and can be called with their respective functions or by passing the module in as an argument to `Repo.calendar/4`
+Month, week and day calendars exist and can be called with their respective functions or by passing the module in as an argument to `Repo.calendar/4`.
+Additionally, all Repo functions have a bang **!** variant.

-If you are not expecting invalid input, **there are also bang! versions of all of the repo methods .**

 Custom calendar modules can also be defined, for examples check `lib/calendars`, behaviour is defined in `lib/calendars/calendar.ex`
 ```elixir